Liverpool: Buses

+Tour bus services are provided by Maghull Coaches which allow tourists to hop-on-hop-off and view historical landmarks and attractions, as well as Liverpool F.C. and Beatles related locations.
+National Express services operate from the Liverpool One bus station to and from destinations across the UK.
+In 2023, the Liverpool city region confirmed plans to become the second place outside London to implement bus franchising.
+Local leaders have argued that it will improve services by transferring control over fares, ticketing and routes from bus companies to the Combined Authority.
+The full implementation of bus franchising will take place by the end of 2028.

 Mersey Ferry

-The cross-river ferry service in Liverpool, known as the Mersey Ferry, is managed and operated by Merseytravel, with services operating between the Pier Head in Liverpool and both Woodside in Birkenhead and Seacombe in Wallasey.
+The cross-river ferry service in Liverpool, known as the Mersey Ferry, is managed and operated by Merseytravel, with services operating between the Pier Head in Liverpool city centre and both Woodside in Birkenhead and Seacombe in Wallasey.
 Services operate at intervals ranging from 20 minutes, at peak times, to every hour during the middle of the day and at weekends.
 Despite remaining an important transport link between the city and the Wirral Peninsula, the Mersey Ferry has become an increasingly popular tourist attraction within the city, with daytime River Explorer Cruises providing passengers with an historical overview of the River Mersey and surrounding areas.

-Cycling
+Cycling and scooters

-In May 2014, the CityBike hire scheme was launched in the city.
-The scheme provides access to over 1,000 bikes stationed at over 140 docking stations across the city.
+A scooter-sharing system and electric bicycle scheme operates throughout Liverpool which allows residents and visitors to move around the city on rented scooters and bicycles.
+The scheme is operated by Swedish technology company Voi; riders are able to pick up and drop off bikes and scooters at various locations around the city.
 National Cycle Route 56, National Cycle Route 62 and National Cycle Route 810 run through Liverpool.

 Culture

-As with other large cities, Liverpool is an important cultural centre within the United Kingdom, incorporating music, performing arts, museums and art galleries, literature and nightlife amongst others.
+As with other large cities, Liverpool is an important cultural centre within the United Kingdom, incorporating music, performing arts, museums and art galleries, literature and nightlife among others.
 In 2008, the cultural heritage of the city was celebrated with the city holding the title of European Capital of Culture, during which time a wide range of cultural celebrations took place in the city, including Go Superlambananas! and La Princesse.
 Liverpool has also held Europe's largest music and poetry event, the Welsh national Eisteddfod, three times, despite being in England, in 1884, 1900, and 1929.